BhavinDhanaraj/BhavinDhanaraj.github.io/_posts/2025-06-16-Brain-Body.md

 tags: [health]
 ---

 I was waiting outside a hospital as an attendant and was listening to this podcast 'Optimizing Brain-Body-Connection and health' by Andrew Huberman.
-I found the protocols mentioned were superful and thought I could summarizing it.
+I found the protocols mentioned were super useful and thought I could summarizing it.

 I have used ai transcriptions tools and chatgpt for ease of writing/typing and formatting.